ai6-abeokuta/HackAI-v1.0/README.md

 ## About Us

-AI Saturdays Abeokuta is a community-driven study group created to promote Artificial Intelligence in Abeokuta and train its members to become skilled in the rapidly growing field of Artificial Intelligence.
+AI Saturdays Abeokuta is a community-driven study group created to promote Artificial Intelligence in Abeokuta.
+It trains its members to become skilled in the rapidly growing field of Artificial Intelligence.
-AI Saturday Abeokuta is currently in its second cycle, and it has seen almost double the number of members from the first cycle.
-The members of AI Saturday Abeokuta are mainly students of tertiary institutions and fresh graduates.

-## The Hackathon
-AI Saturdays Abeokuta is driven by the members desire to learn as many things as possible in the broad field of Artificial Intelligence, and a hackathon is one way to bring all of the acquired knowledge together, to create something special.

-The proposed title of the hackathon is “HackAI v1.0,” and the theme is "Creating AI Models That Solve Problems.”
-The goal of HackAI v1.0 is to have developers with knowledge in the field of AI, create projects that provide solutions to various problems through created Artificial Intelligence models.

 ## HackAI Work Flow
 Every of the selected participant's are expected to have a good understanding of version Control System as well as a good understanding of git.
-As a participant, you're expected to do the below listed.
+As a participant, you're expected to do the following in order to get started.

 1. Create a private repository for your project.
 2. Add us as a collaborator to your repository before your first commit.
 (Username: "ai6-abeokuta")